elertan/bronzeman-unleashed/README.md

 ## Sync your data online and get started in under five minutes

 <img src="assets/setup.png" alt="Setup Guide" height="600">
-*Simple setup, automatic syncing — ready to play in under five minutes.*
+*Simple setup, automatic realtime syncing — ready to play in under five minutes.*

-Your data syncs online after a minimal setup.
+Your data syncs online after a minimal setup, and streams all data to every group member for live updates!
 You’ll be ready to play in under five minutes.

 As of right now I decided to only support Firebase.
 Firebase will be free to use using their free tier.